In the will of our Lord, we will hold our 42nd annual Family Conference as follows:

 How does an ordinary man stand up for God and confront sin in our generation?
 During the time of Elijah, we see that sin abounded when Ahab the king worshiped the god of Baal and “did more to provoke the Lord, the God of Israel, to anger than did all the kings of Israel before him”.
 In this session, we will examine how Elijah an ordinary man from the country side confronts a royal king and a nation because he was convinced in the reality of the living God, that he was a representative of the living God, and had the resources of the living God.

 Often the logic of God contradicts the logic of man.
 In this session, we will examine why God asked Elijah to go and hide.
-Before God can do a might work through us, he needs to do a might work in us.
-He does this when we live a life in communion with God.
+Before God can do a mighty work through us, he needs to do a mighty work in us.
+This happens when we live a life in communion with God.
 Through this communion we see Elijah experiencing the effect of answered prayed and the need for obedience without knowing the plan of God.

-How much faith can an ordinary man have that God can do what seems to be impossible for us?
-This session we will learn about the impossible when we examine Elijah’s conflict with Ahab and the prophets of Baal.
+How much faith does an ordinary man need in order that God can do what seems to be the impossible through him?
+In this session, we will learn about the impossible when we examine Elijah’s conflict with Ahab and the prophets of Baal.
 We see Elijah giving a choice to the nation of which god they will serve; the god of Baal or the Lord Jehovah.
 There is a challenge to prove who is the living God.
 This is a conflict between a nation and one ordinary man who had the true and living God with him.

-Plenary Session V – Commitment 1 Kings 19
+Plenary Session V – Commitment to God when the world is against us 1 Kings 19 – Br.
+John Kurian

 When all is going well, it is easy to stand up strong for the Lord.
 However, when the world challenges you, even threatening you in Christ name we are tempted and often fall into despair.
 In this lesson, we will consider Elijah who was afraid because he looked at his circumstances.
 Elijah continued further in despair to a point where he wanted to die because he believed he was alone.
 Through all of this we hear the “still small voice” of God providing rest, refreshment, and revelation.